MusondaSinkala/mlops_project/README.md

 **User Retention:** Measuring number of returning users.

-**Model Performance:** Forecasting accuracy of rent, safety, and demographic trends, calculated by comparing it to the real data as it becomes available.
+**Model Performance:** Forecasting accuracy of localized marginal energy prices, calculated by comparing it to the real data as it becomes available.

 By focusing on future projections, this system enhances decision-making for new residents while improving efficiency compared to the status quo.